Yoido Full Gospel Church: Controversies

-Buddhist temple vandalism

-A pastor from Yoido Full Gospel Church named Seong vandalized the Dharma hall of Donghwasa Temple on 20 August 2012.
-The pastor was caught on CCTV urinating in the Dharma hall and vandalizing the Buddhist portraits with a permanent marker.

 David Yonggi Cho's affair allegations

 In November 2013, the Church Reform Prayer Meeting exposed allegations of an affair involving David Yonggi Cho, revealing that Cho had allegedly given 1.5 billion won to Jeong Gwi-sun, author of the novel Butterfly Lady of Paris, as hush money.
 Despite forming a 'Church Investigation Committee,' the inquiry did not address the affair allegations, leaving many questions unanswered.
 Jeong Gwi-sun, identified as the alleged mistress, supported David Yonggi Cho.
 In January 2014, Jeong Gwi-sun claimed that the controversial book was fictional and unrelated to Cho, and sued six elders from the prayer meeting.
 On February 14, Jeong Gwi-sun publicly apologized to the Korean church, Yoido Full Gospel Church, Rev. Cho, and its members for the controversy.

 Embezzlement charges

 On 20 February 2014 Pastor Cho and his son (Hee-jun) were convicted of embezzling US$12 million in church funds.
 The presiding judge once told Cho, "We know that this case is not your problem.
 You just need to blame it on your son, then you will have no responsibilities," Cho wrote, adding that Cho refused, "My son can be unrighteous to me, but I cannot be unrighteous to my son."

 In June 2016, this incident became a non-prosecution because there was "no suspicion."